-As a mutual benefit association, the IC also requires the Association to possess a guaranty fund of $\mathbb{P}5.00$ million.
+As a mutual benefit association, the IC also requires the Association to possess a guaranty fund of ₱5.00 million.
 This minimum amount shall be maintained at all times and it must be increased by an amount equivalent to 5% of the Association's gross premium collections.
-The Association appropriated a guaranty fund amounting to $\mathbb{P}579,680$ and $\mathbb{P}617,466$ during 2023 and 2022, respectively.
-In 2023 and 2022, the Association reversed an appropriation amounting to $\mathbb{P}4,750$ and $\mathbb{P}97,392$, respectively.
-The reversal of appropriation made in 2022 resulted in the IC's review of the Association's 2021 annual statements.
+The Association appropriated a guaranty fund amounting to ₱572,799 and ₱579,680 during 2024 and 2023, respectively.
+In 2024 and 2023, the Association reversed an appropriation amounting to ₱4,750 and ₱4,750, respectively.

-As of December 31, 2023 and 2022, the Association has a total guaranty fund of $\mathbb{P}16.74$ million and $\mathbb{P}16.16$ million, respectively, representing guaranty fund which is deposited with the IC.
+As of December 31, 2024 and 2023, the Association has a total guaranty fund of ₱17.32 million and ₱16.74 million, respectively, representing guaranty fund which is deposited with the IC.
 The guaranty fund is presented under "Appropriated fund balance" in the statements of financial position.